fbpx

 • If you have received a diagnosis for an infectious condition, you may be asked to provide medical documentation or follow specific guidelines to return onsite (i.e. waiting 24 hours if antibiotics were prescribed before returning onsite).

-• If you develop any new or worsening symptoms, please contact your primary care physician.
-Go to your nearest emergency room with life-threatening symptoms.
+If you develop any new or worsening symptoms, please contact your primary care physician.

 RECOMMENDATIONS